natetzu/goal_of_education/goal_of_education_is_freedom.md

 If you get financial freedom, you get all the other freedoms.

-Your kids can be financially independent at age 25, as long as you don’t over-index their education on getting into Harvard.
+Your kids can be financially independent at age 25, and have freedom the rest of their lives to do what they want.
+All it takes it guiding their education paths skillfully.

 If you’re still interested, read on!